-Investors are bracing for the worst and waiting to see if Getty Realty (NYS: GTY) will fall short of Wall Street forecasts for the third consecutive quarter.
-The company will unveil its latest earnings on Monday, Oct.
-24. Getty Realty is a real estate investment trust in the United States specializing in the ownership and leasing of retail motor fuel and convenience store properties and petroleum distribution terminals.
+Getty Realty (NYS: GTY) will look to avoid missing estimates for the fourth consecutive quarter when its earnings are released.
+The company will unveil its latest earnings on Thursday, March 15.
+Getty Realty is a real estate investment trust in the United States specializing in the ownership and leasing of retail motor fuel and convenience store properties and petroleum distribution terminals.

 What analysts say:

-Buy, sell, or hold?: Analysts don't like Getty Realty as much as competitor American Assets Trust overall.
-Six out of seven analysts rate American Assets Trust a buy compared to zero of two for Getty Realty.
+Buy, sell, or hold?: Analysts don't like Getty Realty as much as competitor Cedar Shopping Centers overall.
+One out of six analysts rate Cedar Shopping Centers a buy compared to zero out of two for Getty Realty.
 Analysts haven't adjusted their rating of Getty Realty for the past three months.

 What our community says:

-CAPS All-Stars are solidly behind the stock, with 89.3% awarding it an outperform rating.
-The community at large concurs with the All-Stars, with 89.7% assigning it a rating of outperform.
-Fools are keen on Getty Realty, though the message boards have been quiet lately with only 30 posts in the past 30 days.
+CAPS All-Stars are in strong support of the stock, with 95.7% awarding it an outperform rating.
+Most of the community backs the All-Stars, with 89% granting it a rating of outperform.
 Though still bullish, the CAPS rating of four out of five stars for Getty Realty is a bit more pessimistic than the community assessment.

-Getty Realty's profit has risen year over year by an average of 6.1% over the past five quarters.
-The company's revenue has now risen for two straight quarters.
+Getty Realty's income has fallen year over year by an average of 11.3% over the past five quarters.
+Revenue has now gone up for three straight quarters.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.